gauravsc/gauravsc.github.io/_pages/about.md

 Recent
 ------
-He spent the last summer working as an intern at Amazon on the problem of relation extraction from biomedical text.
+He spent the last summer working as an NLP Scientist Intern at Amazon, Seattle.
+There he worked on the problem of Relation Extraction from Biomedical Text.

 Background
 ------